ebabian/Stocked/README.md

 Stocked is user friendly for all age groups but is targeted for people 20+ years old.

 #### Features:
-- Log in & Sign up
+- Log in, Sign up, and Log Out
-- Create a new item
+- Create a new food item
-- Edit an item
+- Edit a food item
-- Delete an item
+- Delete a food item
+- Input up to 3 recipes and displays recipe url preview
+- Input expiration date, item name, price of item, and quantity.

 #### If I had more time: